open-sauced/maintainer-intro-course/your-team.md

 It is certainly possible that there's no contributor with the right skills and passion to take on a specific role.
 In those cases, you might need to look outside your existing community.
 Reach out to other projects or communities that might have individuals with the necessary expertise.

-One way to look for potential maintainers is to create an [Insight page](https://docs.opensauced.pizza/features/insights/) with projects with a similar stack.
+One way to look for potential maintainers is to create an [Insight page](https://docs.opensauced.pizza/features/insights/) with projects with a similar tech stack.
 This will allow you to see who is contributing to those projects on a regular basis, their most used languages, and more.
 From there, you can narrow down your search to individuals who are already familiar with your project's stack and have a proven track record of contributions by adding them to a [List](https://docs.opensauced.pizza/features/lists/).
 Lists will allow you to see more about where they're contributing, their timezone, their activity level, and more.

 ##### Creating an Insight Page & List